arn-saintgold/complexity72_25/reports/topic_entropy_assignment_report.md

 A dominant topic was assigned only if the user’s topic entropy fell below a specified maximum threshold, and assignments were explicitly prevented in cases of ties at this threshold.
 Although this method resulted in lower user retention due to its stricter focus criterion, it provided a more robust measure of individual topical focus.

 Finally, the results from both assignment strategies, including topic entropy and effective topic numbers, were combined with user metadata for downstream analyses.
 User retention rates, defined as the percentage of users receiving non-null topic assignments, were evaluated across different threshold settings to inform the selection of the assignment methodology.

+To evaluate differences in association with a dominant topic we performed χ² tests on topics and users thereby associated.